Wansmer/treesj/README.md

 #### create_child

 Creating a new TreeSJ instance as a child of current TreeSJ.

+- data: {text=string, type=string|nil, copy_from=TreeSJ|nil}
+  The "copy_from" field is used if a node needs to be duplicated and expects TreeSJ.
+  If a TreeSJ instance is passed to it, then the "text" and "type" fields will be ignored.
-If index present, puts it in children list and returned this child, if not – returned child, but not puts it in children list (This means that you need to update the list of children manually with `TreeSJ:update_children(...)`).
+- index: If index present, puts it in children list and returned this child, if not – returned child, but not puts it in children list.
 Index can be a negative value, meaning insert from the end.
 If an index is specified that is outside the list of children, then `nil` will be returned.

 ```lua
 ---@param data table { text = string, type? = string }.
 If `type` not present, uses value of `text`